wadefagen/datasets/teachers-ranked-as-excellent/README.md

 # Teachers Ranked as Excellent at The University of Illinois

-A collection of all "Teachers Ranked as Excellent" at UIUC from Fall 1993 through Spring 2018 in a clean, consistent CSV format.
+A collection of all "Teachers Ranked as Excellent" at UIUC from Fall 1993 through Winter 2018 in a clean, consistent CSV format.

 [A single CSV containing all of the data can be downloaded here.][Single_CSV_Download]